Behavioral Health Toolkit

 Post-Incident Debriefing Form

-Debriefing helps healthcare workers and the patient evaluate a crisis situation and plan to avoid future episodes throughout the patient’s stay.
-Interventions such as debriefing sessions with patients post-violent episodes help to prevent reoccurring violence.
-This resource is a post-incident debriefing form to assist healthcare professionals in finding alternatives to aggressive or dangerous behaviors through the use of debriefing.
-This checklist provides the steps for conducting a debriefing interview and provides a guide to open communication.
+Debriefing helps healthcare providers and the patient evaluate a crisis situation and plan to avoid future episodes throughout the patient’s stay.
+Interventions such as debriefing with patients post-violent episodes help to prevent reoccurring violence.
+This resource can serve as guide through the debriefing process.

 -